thebrisly/thebrisly/README.md

 **************************************************************************

-### I am currently learning code at 42 Lausanne and having fun with small personal projects at home
+### I am currently learning code at 42 Lausanne and Information System in the University of Lausanne

-- At school, I code mainly in ` C ` (and soon in C++)
+- At 42 school, I code mainly in ` C ` (and soon in C++)

      -> [The repo of my school projects](https://github.com/thebrisly/42-Cursus-Piscine)

      I'm also writing a complete gitbook with [Simon](https://github.com/Laendrun/).
 The purpose of this gitbook is to explain our reasoning from A to Z for each of the projects done at school 42.
 It's a kind of project report.
 It is open to everyone and aims to help students stuck in a problem.

      -> [42 Complete Guide](https://42-cursus.gitbook.io/guide/)

+- In the university I code in Java & Python.
+The master is more focused on IT management tho :)

 - I am learning ` javascript ` at home and its famous library ✨ ` three.js ` ✨.
 Because I think it's fun to create nice websites
       - And obvisouly ` html & css `